x

 The Culture of Lao Food

 This article about the Culture of Lao Food seeks to show how food can bring us together.
 To better understand a culture, look at how people eat.
-Nowhere is this more true than in Laos, where food is a communal activity that brings people together.
+Nowhere is this more true than in Laos.
+From aromatic herbs and bold flavors to communal dining rituals, Laotian food offers a captivating culinary journey that speaks to the country’s past and present.

 Sticky Rice